prof3ssorSt3v3/mad9011/docs/modules/week12/README.md

 ### EXPLORE ADOBE XD USER INTERFACE

-Watch this video to get an overview of how Xd let designers create wireframes and interactive visual mockups (prototype) with speed, precision, and quality.
+Watch this video to get an overview of how Xd let designers create wireframes and interactive visual prototypes with speed, precision, and quality.

 <YouTube
   title="Adobe XD Explore the User Interface 2020" url="https://www.youtube.com/embed/-hV9kKY5a94"
 />

 ### XD WORKSPACE